vudala/super_mario/README.md

 # super_mario
-A simple implementation wrote in C of the famous game Super Mario Bros, some southern seasoning was added to make it special :)
+A simple implementation wrote in C of the famous game Super Mario Bros, some sauce was added to make it special :)

 ## Requirements:
 gcc 7.4.0